rticommunity/rticonnextdds-connector-js/docs/data.rst

 We will refer to an ``Output`` named ``output`` and ``Input`` named ``input`` such that ``input.samples.length > 0``.

-Using dictionaries vs accessing individual members
+Using JSON objects vs accessing individual members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In an Input or an Output you can access the data all at once, using a dictionary, or member by member.
-Using a dictionary is usually more efficient if you intend to access most or all of the data members of a large type.
+In an Input or an Output you can access the data all at once, using a JSON object, or member by member.
+Using a JSON object is usually more efficient if you intend to access most or all of the data members of a large type.

-In an Output, :meth:`Instance.set_dictionary` receives a dictionary with all or some of the Output type members, and in an Input, :meth:`SampleIterator.get_dictionary` retrieves all the members.
+In an Output, :meth:`Instance.setFromJson` receives a JSON object with all, or some, of the Output type members, and in an Input, :meth:`SampleIterator.getJson` retrieves all of the members.

-It is also possible to provide a ``member_name`` to :meth:`SampleIterator.get_dictionary` to obtain a dictionary containing the fields of that nested member only.
+It is also possible to provide a ``memberName`` to :meth:`SampleIterator.getJson` to obtain a JSON object containing the fields of that nested member only.

-On the other hand the methods described in the following section receive a ``field_name`` argument to get or set a specific member.
+On the other hand the methods described in the following section receive a ``fieldName`` argument to get or set a specific member.

 Accessing basic members (numbers, strings and booleans)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^